LPLDD-1A-16V-3CH Laser Diode Driver

-Depending on used laser diode and PSU, you should monitor and assure proper cooling for MOSFETs.
+Depending on the used laser diode and PSU, you should monitor and assure proper cooling for MOSFETs.

-Note that the MOSFETS must be isolated from the heatsink/plate with silicon pad as well as plastic sleeve.
-Short circuit between MOSFET and heatsink/plate can damage the driver and can be dangerous for the Laser Diode.
+Note that the MOSFETS must be isolated from the heat sink/plate with the silicon pad as well as the plastic sleeve.
+A short circuit between MOSFET and heat sink/plate can damage the driver and can be dangerous for the Laser Diode.

-We recommend the use of power cables with cross-section of at least 0.1 mm2.
+We recommend the use of power cables with a cross-section of at least 0.1 mm2.

 The power supply input is protected against a too high input voltage by a transil diode.

-The output of each channel of the driver is protected by a shottky diode that prevents a reverse voltage.
+The output of each channel of the driver is protected by a Schottky diode that prevents a reverse voltage.